As the Software-as-a-Service industry continues to evolve, the marketing challenges confronting companies become increasingly complex.

 So build your list of target companies you want to sell to.
 Identify the decision-makers and other stakeholders within those companies.
 Then start connecting with them.

 It’s imperative that you don’t just target the one individual who has the final say.
-Your strategy should account for every stakeholder involved in the buying process.
+Your strategy should account for every stakeholder involved in the buying process including your potential champions.
 This is essential in B2B sales acceleration.

 7. Customer Retention